Professor of Film and TV Studies, the Department of Theatre, Film & TV Studies, Aberystwyth University.

 Milifandom felt emergent, contingent and authentic, unlike the ‘West Ham question’ regarding which football team David Cameron actually supported

-Scholarship has wrestled with the relationship between politics and fandom for a while: Liesbet van Zoonen notes parallels between fan communities and political constituencies in .
-Jonathan Gray that fandom may not be “a magic tonic for citizenship […] but […] a constitutive element of it.”
-And ’political fandom’ in studies of Barack Obama and Lib Dem supporters.
+Scholarship has wrestled with the relationship between politics and fandom for a while: Liesbet van Zoonen notes parallels between fan communities and political constituencies in Entertaining the Citizen.
+Jonathan Gray observes that fandom may not be “a magic tonic for citizenship […] but […] a constitutive element of it.”
+And Cornel Sandvoss has explored ’political fandom’ in studies of Barack Obama and Lib Dem supporters.
 Yet there is an implication in Sandvoss’s work that ‘political fandom’ belongs somehow to transient support – these are voters caught up in an emotional hope for ‘change’, who then punish their fan object when it fails to live up to expectations (Cleggmania seems a long time ago).

 Milifandom wasn’t pre-programmed and focus-grouped.
 Nor was it about tribal politics cleaving along predetermined lines of nationalist or party-based affective investment (surely also kinds of ‘political fandom’ that deserve the name as much as shorter-lived performances of trust and hope).
 Instead, Milifandom felt emergent, contingent and authentic, unlike the ‘West Ham question’ regarding which football team David Cameron actually supported.
 Cameron knew that fandom was useful, but seemingly only as a tool to instrumentally manipulate others.
 Milifans also knew that fandom was useful, but within a wholly different structure of feeling and generational logic of practice – one where fandom and politics were not alien territories, and could start to become seamlessly connected and productive.
-This isn’t only grassroots empowerment, .
+This isn’t only grassroots empowerment, boosting youth-cultural engagement with politics and speaking back to media and political elites.
 More specifically, it challenges the very separation of fandom and politics taken for granted by an older generation.